Skip to content

 • Access to RDS-specific stored procedures

-The admin user has db_owner role permission on the database but can't perform certain actions, such as CONNECT, SELECT, INSERT, UPDATE, ALTER, and so on.
-This can occur when the database user that's mapped to the admin user login is explicitly denied certain permissions on the database.
+The primary user has db_owner role permission on the database but can't perform certain actions, such as CONNECT, SELECT, INSERT, UPDATE, and ALTER.
+This occurs when an administrator explicitly sets DENY permissions on the database that override the db_owner role permissions.

-To view the list of database roles and the database users that are members of the roles, run the following T-SQL command.
-Replace database_name with your database name:
+Run the following T-SQL command to view the list of database roles and the database users who are members of the roles:

 SELECT DP1.name AS DatabaseRoleName,